Homologous recombination: In eukaryotes

 Homologous recombination (HR) is essential to cell division in eukaryotes like plants, animals, fungi and protists.
 Homologous recombination repairs double-strand breaks in DNA caused by ionizing radiation or DNA-damaging chemicals.
 Left unrepaired, these double-strand breaks can cause large-scale rearrangement of chromosomes in somatic cells, which can in turn lead to cancer.

 In addition to repairing DNA, homologous recombination also helps produce genetic diversity when cells divide in meiosis to become specialized gamete cells—sperm or egg cells in animals, pollen or ovules in plants, and spores in fungi.
 It does so by facilitating chromosomal crossover, in which regions of similar but not identical DNA are exchanged between homologous chromosomes.
-This creates new, possibly beneficial combinations of genes, which can give offspring an evolutionary advantage.
+This creates new, and possibly beneficial combinations of genes, which can give offspring an evolutionary advantage.
 Chromosomal crossover often begins when a protein called Spo11 makes a targeted double-strand break in DNA.
 These sites are non-randomly located on the chromosomes; usually in intergenic promoter regions and preferentially in GC-rich domains These double-strand break sites often occur at recombination hotspots, regions in chromosomes that are about 1,000–2,000 base pairs in length and have high rates of recombination.
 The absence of a recombination hotspot between two genes on the same chromosome often means that those genes will be inherited by future generations in equal proportion.
 This represents linkage between the two genes greater than would be expected from genes that independently assort during meiosis.